executablebooks/mistletoe-ebp/docs/using/intro.md

 <p><em><strong>foo</strong> bar</em></p>
 ```

-... and it is indeed the output of Python-Markdown, Commonmark-py and mistletoe.
+... and it is indeed the output of [Python-Markdown], [Commonmark-py] and mistletoe.
 Mistune (version 0.8.3) greedily parses the first two asterisks
 in the first delimiter run as a strong-emphasis opener,
 the second delimiter run as its closer,